saivenky/saivenky.github.io/_posts/2023-01-23-writing-workflow.md

 ## Takeaways

 - Keep the repo, vault,and site in one folder.
-- Add metadata early—future‑you will thank you.
+- Add metadata early-future‑you will thank you.
 - Let Git history tell the story; your blog just needs the latest commit.